 What Recipients Receive

-An award will be presented to the recipient by APTA's Board of Directors at the NEXT Conference and Exposition and an official announcement will appear in an association publication.
+An award will be presented to the recipient by APTA's Board of Directors at an APTA national event and an official announcement will appear in an association publication.

 The nominator is responsible for reviewing and ensuring the completion of all steps within the online nomination submission process before its final submission.
 During the online process, the following documents will be required for upload: